Creating an Agile Smart Building with an IoT Ecosystem

 How does Igor’s technology enable smart buildings?

 Igor has set itself apart from other IoT ecosystem technologies by offering an all-in-one hardware, software and analytics solution.
-Igor’s plug-and-play technology makes it easy for devices to be discovered and configured for your smart building.
+Igor’s plug-and-play smart building automation technology makes it easy for devices to be discovered and configured into an enhanced smart building ecosystem.

 Igor’s node allows devices which are not yet IP enabled to be connected up to a Power over Ethernet (PoE) network.
-One node can handle multiple devices, allowing them to communicate together across a chain of devices.
+One node can handle multiple devices, allowing them to communicate across the IoT platform.

-Igor’s node allows businesses to choose their own equipment - from relays to switches and even lights - multiple manufacturers are compatible with Igor, and setting up devices in Igor’s Gateway is easy.
+Igor’s IoT system allows businesses to choose their own devices.
+Many manufacturers are compatible with Igor, and setting up devices in Igor’s Gateway is easy.
 Simply choose the device from a list of profiled SKUs and the node will automatically configure for that device.
 From intelligent lighting solutions to sensors and other devices, connected smart building technology is revolutionizing the future of IoT.

 Igor also offers cutting-edge technology such as a UV disinfection solution that can sterilize individual rooms or entire offices after business hours while there is no occupancy.
 Ultraviolet disinfection technology enables a healthy environment and peace of mind for employees and other occupants.